chrisdevisser/ff12-tza-guide/ff12-tza-perfect-game.md

 ![](https://i.imgur.com/jRYIR6G.png)

+There's a bug where the chests and traps in this area don't respawn after the Ba'Gamnan chase triggers.
+Get everything except the Battle Bamboo and then save.
+For the Battle Bamboo, get the chest during the Ba'Gamnan fight and reload the autosave if you don't get it.

 - [16] Steel Gorget\* (70%, 35%)
 - [17] Serpent Rod (70%, 35%)
 - [20] Assassin's Dagger\* (80%, 35%)
 - [22] Battle Bamboo\* (70%, 35%)
+- Aevis Killer (3% at L0 from Slaven, only spawns after Ba'Gamnan)

 #Bhujerba